slaveOftime/Fun.Blazor/Docs/90 Tooling/20 Hot Reload/README.md

 On the CLI side, the work on each save is now bounded to what actually changed:

 - A single long-lived `FSharpChecker` is kept, and files are checked with `ParseAndCheckFileInProject`, so the F# compiler service caches the type-check of every unchanged file.
 Only the edited file is re-type-checked against those cached dependencies.
 - Only changed files are re-checked and converted to the portable AST.
 The server combines compiler symbol uses (including argument-less module values) with portable-AST member references, then sends the actual cached dependency closure through the render-entry files in F# compilation order.
 Intermediate module values are refreshed before the entry is evaluated without evaluating unrelated files.
-Entry files are discovered automatically: the client registers each entry name with the watch server over SignalR (`RegisterEntry`), and the server maps it back to its file via a one-time index of the enabled `// hot-reload` files built at startup.
+The dependency closure is walked over **all** project files, so intermediate files between a changed file and the entry are re-evaluated even when they don't carry the marker.
+Entry files are discovered automatically: the client registers each entry name with the watch server over SignalR (`RegisterEntry`), and the server maps it back to its file via a one-time index of all project source files built at startup.

 The net effect is that editing a helper file (one that does not contain the entry) now re-evaluates the entry so the change propagates — fixing the `couldn't find declaration called '...App.app'` failure — while keeping the per-save cost to roughly a few hundred ms instead of several seconds for a full-set resend.